-I have recentlybecome aware that Wolstenholmes have been shut down.
-They carried out my conveyancing in Burry Port for a purchase of a freehold house 10 months ago.
-How can I be sure that the property is not still registered in the name of the previous owner?
+I have recentlydiscovered that Arc property Solicitors have closed.
+They carried out my conveyancing in Burry Port for a purchase of a leasehold apartment 12 months ago.
+How can I check that my home is not still registered in the name of the previous owner?

-The easiest method to see if the property is registered to you, you can make a search of the land registry (£3.00).
+The easiest method to see if the premises is registered to you, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Burry Port conveyancing specialists.

-I have been on the look out for a leasehold apartment up to £195,000 and found one close by in Burry Port I like with open areas and station in the vicinity, however it only has 61 remaining years left on the lease.
-I can't really find anything else in Burry Port in this price bracket, so just wondered if I would be making a mistake acquiring a lease with such few years left?
+Over the last few months I have been searching for a flat up to £235,500 and identified one round the corner in Burry Port I like with amenity areas and station nearby, however it's only got 51 years unexpired on the lease.
+I can't really find anything else in Burry Port suitable, so just wondered if I would be making a mistake purchasing a lease with such few years left?

 Should you require a home loan the shortness of the lease may be a potential deal breaker.
-Discount the price by the amount the lease extension will cost if it has not already been discounted.
-If the existing owner has owned the property for a minimum of 2 years you can request that they commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
-You should consult your conveyancing lawyer concerning this.
+Discount the offer by the expected lease extension will cost if not already taken into account.
+If the current proprietor has owned the property for a minimum of 2 years you can ask them to commence the lease extension formalities and then assign it to you.
+An additional ninety years can be extended on to the current lease and have £0 ground rent by law.
+You should consult your conveyancing solicitor concerning this.